faculty MEMBER PROFILE

 I am currently recruiting students to work on two projects (starting 2018).

-The first project focuses on examining how the autism phenotype and ‘broader autism phenotype’ are expressed differentially by one’s sex and gender.
+The first project focuses on examining how the autism phenotype and ‘broader autism phenotype’ are expressed differentially by one’s sex and gender, at both the behavioural and cognitive levels.
 In relation to this, at the measurement level, it is also critical to examine whether the current instruments capturing atypical neurodevelopmental characteristics show comparable psychometric properties across sexes and genders.
 The student will work collaboratively with several consortiums and conduct analyses on existing and new data to address the research questions.

-The second project focuses on examining the patterns of sex-moderation of the neurobiology of autism, in particular on the brain functional connectome using resting-state fMRI.
+The second project focuses on examining the patterns of sex-moderation of the neurobiology of autism, in particular on the brain structural and functional connectome (using resting-state fMRI).
 The student will work collaboratively in consortiums and be involved in the analysis of existing data as well as potential new data collection.

 Neuroscience / Brain Health